 If there are days where you have little to no bleeding but then start bleeding heavier again, this is generally

 an indication that you are doing too much or over-exerting yourself and is a clear sign that you need to stop what

-you are doing and take it easy for a few days or possibly a week.
+you are doing and take it easy for a few days.

 If you experience uncontrollable, heavy bleeding which could be categorized as soaking a towel in the span